nickyhajal/world-domination-summit/_content/headquarters.md

 <div class="line-canvas"></div>
 <h3 class="side-icon-bridge">City</h3>
 <p>
 	Our friends at Travel Portland and the Mayor's Office are preparing a special welcome for all out-of-town visitors.
-More details on lodging options and off-site activities will be sent to attendees at least two months before the summit.
-In short, it will be an amazing weekend in an incredible city.
+You'll have the chance to wander and explore.
+In short, it will be an amazing weekend in an incredible city (and for those attending from nearby, you'll enjoy meeting new friends while showing off our funky neighborhoods).
 </p>
 <div class="line-canvas"></div>